mwerneburg/CivOne/docs/README.md

  + None known; fixed several

 2. Less serious
- + Units moving under GoTo don't always get a map refresh (though the prior tearing is mostly gone).
  + The unit graphics in the garrison (city view) are badly downscaled/upscaled; also, the citizens are barely two-legged sticks.
 Bear with me, folks.
  + Battle animations are a bit herky-jerky, it was this way in the code repo from 2017 that I cloned.
- + There are lots and lots of natural disasters.
+ + There are lots and lots of natural disasters in the earlier phases.
- + Otherwise, seems a bit too easy.
+ + Still a bit too easy to win.

-Display
+## Display

 The game runs in Expand mode by default, meaning the window and canvas grow to fill whatever space you give them.
 Each game pixel is always rendered at 2× on screen, so more screen real-estate means more of the map is visible — not just a stretched image.